 "[MasterCheck] might be the most important tool in my arsenal."

 Beyoncé, Macy Gray, Mary J. Blige

 ISL is a transparent True Peak surround limiter with precise look-ahead intelligence, allowing you to focus on creative audio production while it takes care of compliance for you.

 Master effortlessly with 3 plug-ins.
 Work with confidence and precision for today’s digital delivery streaming services.

 Powerful, flexible audio analysis, giving you immediate access to precisely the information you need, when you need it, through a unique, intelligent window system.

 Bring transparent solidity to your bass; sharpen, define and align for the tightest mix.
 Monofilter anchors your bass with ease, while retaining the perceived spatial characteristics of the original sound.

-Instantly enhance the functionality of your plug-ins and DAW with eleven different signal modification units.
+Instantly enhance the functionality of your plug-ins and DAW with twelve different signal modification units.

-We support AAX, VST, VST3, AU and AudioSuite in both 64-bit and 32-bit versions.
-RTAS is also available as 32-bit only.
+We support AAX, VST3, AU and AudioSuite in 64-bit.

 Minimum system requirements